V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – nkembolo : celebration, rejoicing, festivities, commemoration, praise

-– nkemi / nkeme / nkemo : cruelty, wickedness, harshness of the heart, violence, rage, desire to kill
+– nkemi / nkeme / nkemo : cruelty, spitefulness, harshness of heart, violence, rage, desire to kill

 – nkemuki : reserve, discretion